ZaccWu/ZaccWu.github.io/_posts/2019-12-07-Build the Neural Network with Pytorch from Scratch.md

 This network has two convolution layers.
 We use ReLU activation function and MaxPooling.
 Also the network has a fully connected layer(Linear).

-In the training process we pack x and y using 'Variable', and put them into the CNN model to calculate the output and the error.
+In training process we pack x and y using 'Variable', and put them into the CNN model to calculate the output and the error.

 ```python
 # training